Maumagnaguagno/MindFreak/README.md

 - Output tape when interrupted (for interpreted modes, not for Ruby's eval)
 - Bytecode mode (faster than executing what the user provided)
 - Ruby Mode (transform bytecode to ruby and eval to get even more speed)
+- The C mode works like the Ruby one, but cells are limited to **unsigned int**

 ### ToDo's
 - Debug System, verbose, step-by-step, breakpoint
 - Interactive mode
 - Optional input tape to deal with inputs (faster testing)
+- Find more problems
+- Make it API friendly
 - Tests

 [Nayuki]:http://www.nayuki.io/page/optimizing-brainfuck-compiler